mzfarshad/telegram_bot_translate/README.md

 # Essential Translate Bot

 ## Overview
 Essential Translate Bot is a Telegram bot that provides real-time inline message translation.
-After configuring the bot with the desired source and target languages, users can mention the bot in any chat to translate their messages automatically.
+After configuring the bot with the desired source and target languages, users can mention the bot in any chat or group to translate their messages automatically.

 ## Features
 - **Inline Translation**: Translate messages in real-time by mentioning the bot (`@essential_translate_bot`) in any chat.